Samb30/Flam-Android-Assignment-Set-2/README.md

 ---

 <p align="justify">
-The application is built using Java and Android Studio with the MVVM architecture and Room database for local storage.
-It simulates a weather tracking app that fetches current weather data from a mock API and saves it locally every 6 hours using WorkManager for background synchronization.
-The app displays weekly temperature trends through a list, with detailed daily weather information.
+The application is built using Java and Android Studio with the MVVM architecture.
+It is an android weather tracking app that fetches, stores, and displays current and weekly weather data with automatic background syncing every 6 hours and offline support through the usage of Room database.
 </p>

 ---

+### Key Features

+- Displays weather data such as Temperature, Humidity, Condition, and Wind Speed.
+- Fetches and saves weather data in the local Room Database with a timestamp.
+- Auto sync weather data every 6 hours automatically in the background using WorkManager.
+- Manual refresh option to update weather data.
+- Displays temperature trends over the past 7 days.
+- Detailed daily weather info is available by clicking on specific days.
+- Implemented MVVM architecture with separate layers for Database, Model, Repository, Service, and ViewModel.
+- Error handling for network failures.

+---

-### ⚙️ Tech Stack
+### Tech Stack

 - Java
 - Android SDK